JPvRiel/personal_ca_code_sign_tls/README.md

 - [How to import CA root certificates on Linux and Windows](https://thomas-leister.de/en/how-to-import-ca-root-certificate/)

-#### Importing peronal CA into windows OS
+#### Importing personal CA into windows OS

 Running `certlm.msc` or double clicking the root CA `.der` file into "Trusted Root Certification Authorities" for the local computer if the scope is for all windows accounts including an Administrative context.

-Or via and administraetive powershell:
+Or via and administrative powershell:

 ```powershell
 Import-Certificate -FilePath .\personal_root_ca.cert.der -CertStoreLocation cert:\LocalMachine\Root